knative/docs/docs/serving/autoscaling/scale-to-zero.md

 The scale to zero value controls whether Knative allows replicas to scale down to zero (if set to `true`), or stop at 1 replica if set to `false`.

 !!! note
-    For more information about scale bounds configuration per revision, see the documentation on [Configuring scale bounds](./scale-bounds.md).
+    For more information about scale bounds configuration per Revision, see the documentation on [Configuring scale bounds](./scale-bounds.md).

 * **Global key:** `enable-scale-to-zero`
 * **Per-revision annotation key:** No per-revision setting.